JonasDju/DLDS-Unofficial/README.md

 The goal is to get the most amount of points within 12 hours without dying.
 The first player in a team to complete an advancement is also given a reward, which differs for each advancement.
 The type of reward is determined by the difficulty of the advancement.
 You can learn more about DLDS [here](https://www.pietsmiet.live).

-## Warning: Alpha
+## Beta
-The plugin is in very early development.
-Expect bugs and/or crashes.
+The plugin is in early development.
+Please let me know in case you encounter any bugs.

 ## Features
 The plugin currently contains most of the core mechanics of the event but is very rough around the edges, as I currently lack the time to polish it.
 Right now, it supports: